-When it comes to e-mail activities while on the job, employees should understand that time on the job should not be spent dilly-dallying at Web sites or sending/forwarding non-business related e-mails to friends or co-workers.
+But yep, I have to say it.
+When it comes to e-mail activities while on the job, using company equipment and connectivity, your time on the job should not be spent dilly-dallying on socials or websites.
+Nor should you be sending or forwarding non-business related e-mails or texts to friends or co-workers.

 - 55% retain and review e-mail messages

 - 26% have fired workers for misuse of the Internet

 How do you use your employer’s online and technology resources?
 Your activities and behavior in this regard can go a long way to impressing and reflecting you are a true professional.
 Of course, a few e-mails or forwards here or there that are the exception to the rule in lieu of consistent behavioral patterns probably will be tolerated.
 But why take that chance when your future and career can be negatively impacted?

 When at work; work.
 Use company resources with respect and discretion.
 For other activities use your personal smartphone while on break or lunch for non-work related activities.

 Not sure if you have all the bases covered?
 Start with my Business E-mail Basics.
 You’re welcome!